Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

             self.log('valid_acc_epoch', self.valid_acc.compute())
             self.valid_acc.reset()

-Note that logging metrics this ways will require you to manually reset the metrics at the end of the epoch yourself.
-In general we recommend logging the metric object to make sure that metrics are correctly computed and reset.
-Additionally, we highly recommend that the two ways of logging is not mixed as it can lead to wrong results.
+Note that logging metrics this way will require you to manually reset the metrics at the end of the epoch yourself.
+In general, we recommend logging the metric object to make sure that metrics are correctly computed and reset.
+Additionally, we highly recommend that the two ways of logging are not mixed as it can lead to wrong results.

 .. note::